bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 ```

 From now on only the relevant lines are shown, not the entire content of the file.

-Note that the final `]` is added so at any time you can copy the code and replace the final line with the new code to test and play along.
+Note that the final `]` is added so that at any time you can copy the code and replace the final line with the new code to test and play along.

 Filter out default Apple applications and any helper applications hiding in the Library directories, because they will be installed with the application anyway.
 We do this by testing for a part of the path and then negating the selection.